sbd-community/handbook/docs/implementation/operate-phase/security-logging.md

 ---
 # Guide: Implementing Security Logging & Monitoring

-## 1. The 'Why': Logging as a Forensic Foundation
+## 1. Introduction to Security Logging

+### 1.1.
+What is Security Logging?

-**Security Logging** is the practice of recording security-relevant events that occur on a device.
-These logs provide a crucial audit trail for investigating security incidents, debugging issues, and demonstrating compliance.
+**Security Logging** is the practice of systematically recording security-relevant events that occur on a device and its associated services.
+These logs provide a crucial audit trail that can be used to:
+-   Detect and respond to security incidents in real-time.
+-   Perform post-incident forensic analysis to understand an attacker's methods.
+-   Provide evidence of compliance to auditors and regulators.

 While much of the **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** focuses on prevention, the ability to analyze events after they occur is a key part of state-of-the-art security practices.
 Without logs, you are operating blind when an incident happens.

-### 1.1.
+### 1.2.
 The Regulatory Requirement

 The legal basis for logging comes from the CRA's essential requirements, which are designed to enable forensic analysis: